samsa1/ppx_rml/docs/report/report.md

 There exist to different `await` in RML :

 - `await s(l) /\ s2(l2) in expr` who binds the value `l` of the signal `s` and the value `l2` of signal `s2` in `expr` (this works like a `let l = ... in `)
-- and `await s` that just stop the process until the signal `s` is recieved.
+- and `await s` that just stop the process until the signal `s` is received.

 Both syntax have been handled in a different way.